ismetalp98/ItemTrade.web.react/README.md

-# ItemTrade.web.react
+# ItemTrade.web.react (nc)

-Clone of Letgo
+* Clone of Letgo
-Competible with my other 2 project "ItemTrade" and "ItemTrade.IOS" Use Firebase as Database
+* Uses same database with my other two project "ItemTrade" and "ItemTrade.IOS"
+* Works competible with these two project
+* Uses Firebase as database